WpNizzle/fundle/readme.txt

 - Customizable settings for the donation button
 - PayPal integration for secure and seamless donations
 - Simple shortcode for button display

-== Installation ==

-1. Upload the `fundle-donations` directory to the `/wp-content/plugins/` directory or install the plugin directly from the WordPress plugin directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the Fundle Donations settings page under the 'Settings' menu to configure your donation button settings.
-4. Use the provided shortcode `[fundle_donation_button]` to display the donation button on your website.

 == Frequently Asked Questions ==